|

 Yan coti" in Maya (see Yucatan endemic birds).

-names but look also for bird groups:
+look also for

 Mexican sheartail, Dorich eliza, endemic emerald green